Principal elliptic bundles and compact homogeneous l.c.K. manifolds

-are defined by the same characteristic class in $H^{2}(X,\mathbb{Z})$.
+are defined by the same characteristic class in $H^{2}(X,\mathbbm{Z})$.
 Therefore, we can realize $M$ as a quotient space

-where $L$ is a negative line bundle over $X$ which satisfies $Q(L) = Q$ (see \ref{spherebundle}) and $\Gamma \subset \mathbb{C}^{\times}$ is a cyclic group, see Remark \ref{withouttorsion}. \begin{remark} Another important fact concerned with the setting above is that, since the base Hodge manifold $X$ is simply connected, its odd Betti numbers vanish \cite{BorelH}, \cite{Borel}.
-Thus it can be shown from the Gysin sequence for the fibrations described in Theorem \ref{Vaismanregular} that $b_{1}(M) = 1$, see for instance \cite{Vaisman}. \end{remark}
+where $L$ is a negative line bundle over $X$ which satisfies $Q(L) = Q$ (see Eq. (\ref{spherebundle})) and $\Gamma \subset \mathbbm{C}^{\times}$ is a cyclic group.
+Another important fact concerned with the setting above is that, since the base Hodge manifold $X$ is simply connected, and its odd Betti numbers vanish \cite{BorelH}, \cite[Lemma 26.1]{Borel}, it can be shown from the Gysin sequence for the fibrations described in Theorem \ref{Vaismanregular} that $b_{1}(M) = 1$, see for instance \cite[Remark 6.2]{Dragomir}, \cite{Vaisman}.